Scaless/enumbra/README.md

 Generated headers are self-sufficient, just drop them into your project and include them.
 There are no master headers or include order issues to worry about.

-Headers generated with different versions of enumbra will throw compiler warnings if they would generate incompatible code.
+Including headers generated with different versions of enumbra will throw compiler warnings.
 By default, only major differences in templates, macros, class layouts, and function definitions would generate warnings.

 With `ENUMBRA_STRICT_VERSION` defined, all headers must be generated with the exact same enumbra version regardless of if they would be technically compatible.
+This is useful for making sure your build system is set up to properly regenerate all files.

 ### Other Languages
 C#: Planned, not started yet.